ITS Welcomes You to Michigan

 Sites computers and print-only stations are located in convenient locations around campus.
-View the map of the Campus Computing Sites to see the software, and printing options are available at each location.
+View the map of the Campus Computing Sites for the software and printing options available at each location.

 Knox Center Adaptive Technology Computing Site

-Specializes in hardware and software that meets the needs of people with temporary or permanent disabilities.
+The Knox Center specializes in hardware and software that meet the needs of people with temporary or permanent disabilities.

 Access software on Campus Computing Sites Windows workstations from any Mac or Windows computer with an internet connection.
 The service is available 24 hours a day, 7 days a week.

-Download ready-to-run campus-provided software to your personal Windows device.
+Download ready-to-run university-provided software to your personal Windows device.

-Use MPrint to send documents to any networked Campus Computing Sites printer from any computer or mobile device!
+Use MPrint to send documents to any Campus Computing Sites printer from any computer or mobile device.
 You can use Follow Me to store your document for 24 hours in a virtual queue.
-When you are near a Follow Me printer you can log in with the MPrint app or your Mcard to release your document from the printer.
+When you are near a Follow Me printer, log in with the MPrint app or your Mcard to release your document to the printer.
 Visit MPrint online for a directory of printers and computers on campus.

 Michigan Union & Pierpont Commons

-Shop for computers, tablets, software and other essential tech accessories at great academic prices.
+Purchase computers, tablets, and other essential tech accessories at great academic prices.
 Browse the product catalog online or visit one of our two locations.